hireupau/mobile-assessment/README.md

 The following designs were created for a progressive web app test that can be viewed here: https://github.com/hireupau/frontend-assessment.

-For this task you are expected to create a native swift UI equivalent.
+For this task you are expected to create a native iOS equivalent.
 It does not need to match exactly but should follow as closely as is reasonably possible taking into account the differences between a PWA and a native app.